 Final Thoughts How Pillar Content Generates Traffic

-Congratulations, you now know the importance of pillar pages and how it will help your SEO strategy.
+Congratulations, you now know the importance of pillar pages and how they will help your SEO strategy.

 Your pillar page is the page that summarizes the rest of your content.

-Organizing your artist website will make it easier for Google to scan rank your site in search.
+Organizing your artist’s website will make it easier for Google to scan and rank your site in searches.

 Your Pillar page will also make it easier for your readers to find the information they are searching for.
-When they can easily find what they need they will go to your site first for more information.
+They will visit your site for more information when they can easily find what they need.